balaraj74/CareerLens/docs/ENABLE-PLACES-API.md

 ## ⚠️ Current Issue

-The Library Finder feature is showing this error:
+The Library Finder feature may show this error:
 ```
-Places API has not been used in project 202306950137 before or it is disabled
+Places API has not been used in project before or it is disabled
 ```

 ## ✅ Solution: Enable Places API